 During the 1980s, as the move towards Care in the Community gathered pace, patients from the hospital spent more and more time in the surrounding streets.
 While many no doubt passed unnoticed, there were a handful of patients for whom the outside world presented considerable difficulties and dangers.
 Staggering along the road or walking in front of cars, they were a fixture of life for those living near Crescent Road.
 (It seemed like every day we’d almost hit someone).
 Over the weeks and months, certain faces became more familiar – the same people encountered at least once a week.

-Even now, I wish I had the courage to say something to him, rather than, pathetically, often crossing the road, or even going so far as to disappear down a side street, when I see him (or indeed anyone) approaching.
+Even now, I wish I had the courage to say something to him, rather than, pathetically, often crossing the road, or even going so far as to disappear down a side street, when I see him approaching.
 On the rare occasions that we do still pass, I try to have an amiable expression on my face, but as we both avoid eye contact, I expect it goes unnoticed.

 In its hundred-and-fifty-years the hospital has operated under three different names – Essex County Lunatic Asylum until 1920; Brentwood Mental Hospital until 1953, and then finally, until its closure, Warley Hospital (or simply “Warley” to locals).
 While the name has changed, however, there are several motifs that are present in all accounts of hospital life.

 The first is overcrowding, which became a problem just a few years after opening and remained an issue until the hospital’s closure.
-Major extensions were made throughout the 19th and early 20th centuries, but within a few years the hospital was again in desperate need of space (at one stage, it was at such a premium, staff were forced to live in the laundry, eating their meals off ironing boards).
+Major extensions were made throughout the 19th and early 20th centuries, but within a few years the hospital was again in desperate need of space (at one stage, it was at such a premium that staff were forced to live in the laundry, eating their meals off ironing boards).

-The second motif is premature death – be it through war or the constant epidemics of typhoid, diphtheria or cholera that plagued the hospital during its early years.
+The second motif is premature death – be it through war or the constant epidemics of typhoid, diphtheria, flu or cholera that plagued the hospital during its early years.
 The First World War, especially, took an enormous toll on the hospital – with food rationing leading to a staggering death rate amongst patients.
 In 1917 alone, 525 patients died, while even a year after the armistice, the rate was still as high as 346.
 (In the Second World War, the hospital was more fortunate, with only farm buildings damaged by an air raid, and rationing much less severe).